 Vinted is an online marketplace that enables the purchase, sale and exchange of fashion items among private consumers.
 The company focuses on second-hand fashion in the female, male, or kids categories.

 Founded by two Lithuanian entrepreneurs in 2008, Vinted has become a household name in the fashion industry.
-The company has raised over $260 million in venture capital funding while serving over 25 million customers around the globe.
+The company has raised over $562 million in venture capital funding.

 How Does Vinted Work?

 Vinted is an peer-to-peer online marketplace that facilitates the purchase, sale and exchange of clothing items.
 As the name indicates, Vinted primary focus lies in vintage and/or second-hand fashion.

 Users can sell clothes in either the Women, Men or Kids category.
 Sellable items include things such as:

 - Shoes, i.e. sandals, heels, boots, or flip-flops

 - Bags, including shoulder bags, fanny packs, handbags, backpacks and more

 - Accessories, for instance watches, sunglasses, belts, jewelry, or hats

 - Beauty products such as perfume, hair and nail care, or makeup